Bikram48/TodoListApp/readme.md

 Hamro to-do is a todo list application which will help you to organize your task for increasing productivity.
 The app has minimal layout thus it is easy to use.
-We hope you will use the app to the fullest.
-Thank You for using the application.
-Regards.
+We hope you will use the app to the fullest.<br>
+Thank You for using the application. <br>
+Regards.<br>
-Developed by: Bikram Chand (77202514)
+Developed by: Bikram Chand (77202514)<br>
 Git Link for application source code:

 <h3>User Guidelines</h3>